MCLEANS/MCLEANS/README.md

 ### Hi there 👋 I'm Jack McLeans, Electronics and Computer Engineering Student, Embedded Systems Enthusiast, Total nerd, Bare Metal Engineer.

-- 🔭 I’m currently working on : AVR-BRIDGE -> Software stack to help use AVR microcontrolers as GPIO,ADC,PWM expanders.
+- 🔭 I’m currently working on : Predictive Maintenance of Equipment using IoT and ML.
 - 🌱 I’m currently learning : Real Time Operating Systems (FreeRTOS) on ARM CortexM and MicroPython.
 - 👯 I’m looking to collaborate on : ARM cortexM Device drivers.
 - 🤔 I’m looking for help with : RF Circuit Design and FPGAs (Software Defined Hardware).